Massie Township, Warren County, Ohio

-Massie Township, one of the eleven townships of Warren County, Ohio, United States, is located in the northeast part of the county and the least populous of Warren County's townships.
-In 2000, the population was 1,061 up from 885 in 1990; of this total, 498 lived in the unincorporated portions of the township.
-The third smallest township in the county with 13,622 acres (55 km); it is the only Massie Township statewide.
+Massie Township, one of the eleven townships of Warren County, Ohio, United States, is located in the northeast part of the county and is the least populous of Warren County's townships.
+The population was 1,195 as of the 2020 census.
 It is the home of the Ohio Renaissance Festival and Caesar Creek State Park.

 Geography

 Located in the northeastern part of the county, it borders the following townships: